kaizen-ai/kaizenflow/docs/@Tools_Docker_Test.md

 -   Users need to do a `i docker_pull` to get the new container

--   Users that don\'t update should see a message telling them that the code and container are not in sync any more, e.g.,:
+-   Users that don't update should see a message telling them that the code and container are not in sync any more, e.g.,:

   ```